santogioia-scandit/data-capture-documentation/docs/sdks/web/matrixscan/get-started.md

 - All postal codes (KIX, RM4SCC)

 :::important
 Barcode Tracking needs browser multithreading to run.
-Check the minimum browser support in the [Requirements Page](requirements)and how to enable it [Enable Multithreading](get-started-matrixscan.html#enable-browser-multithreading)
+Check the minimum browser support in the [Requirements Page](../../../system-requirements.md) and how to enable it [Enable Multithreading](#enable-browser-multithreading), above.
 :::